Angie's Diary | Online Stories & Articles

 I’m currently dealing with a story involving a kidnapping.
 How would I feel if I were related to the victim?
 How would I react?
 Would I simply wait until I was contacted by the kidnappers, or would I take the law into my own hands, or call in the assistance of friends?

-The one thing your story must be besides being readable, is fluid.
+When developing a story, the one thing your tale must be besides being readable is fluid.

 I find that very true in my own writing.
 Good article Jack.